HEPData/hepdata_lib/docs/setup.rst

 With Python 3 locally available
 +++++++++++++++++++++++++++++++

-The library is available for installation as a pypi package and can be installed from the terminal with pip:
+The library is available for installation as a PyPI package and can be installed from the terminal with ``pip``:

 ::